Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • How it works: Tracks the panel’s maximum power point (best voltage/current combination) and converts that to the right voltage and current for the battery.
 Lets you use higher-voltage panel strings.

 • Pros: Higher harvest, especially in cloudy or cold conditions.
 You can have more panels in series (lower current, thinner cables).
-See how to size an MPPT.
+See How to Size an MPPT Charge Controller for Your Solar System.

 • Cons: More expensive and slightly more complex than PWM.